mikahama/setenta/readme.md

 Go to `setenta/setenta_members/` and rename `secret_keys_template` to `secret_keys.py`.
 You'll need to edit this file to enable reCaptcha.

 After you have done all the previous steps, go to `setenta/` directory and run `python manage.py migrate`.
-You'll have to have Django and Python installed to run the command.
+You'll have to have Django (tested with version 1.7.6) and Python installed to run the command.

 Now you should have the project ready to run.
 Use `python manage.py runserver` to test the application.